These are the BEST pumpkin bars with cream cheese frosting! These pumpkin bars are so soft and make the perfect fall treat.

 - Serves a crowd.
 This pumpkin bars recipe is made in a large jelly roll pan and makes about 35 servings once sliced.
 Great for serving a large crowd!

 - The perfect texture.
-What makes these the best pumpkin bars you’ve ever tried is the super soft, moist and fluffy texture thanks to the pumpkin puree and oil.
+What makes these the best pumpkin bars you’ve ever tried is the super soft, moist, and fluffy texture thanks to the pumpkin puree and oil.

 - A creamy finish.
 The cream cheese frosting is what takes these pumpkin bars to the next level.
-It’s the perfect finishing touch and adds a creamy, sweet, rich and tangy flavor.
+It’s the perfect finishing touch and adds a creamy, sweet, rich, and tangy flavor.

 This recipe for pumpkin bars is made with simple ingredients which are mostly pantry staples that I bet you already have in your kitchen.
-Plus a few extra fall ingredients to give them their perfect seasonal flavor!

 Find the full printable recipe with specific measurements below.